With the Road to Reliability™ Framework you can reduce your downtime by 90%.

-That same research found that the best performing manufacturing sites achieved uptimes in excess of 98% by focusing on planning and scheduling, preventive and predictive maintenance and defect elimination (DE).
+That same research found that the best performing manufacturing sites achieved uptimes in excess of 98% by focusing on planning and scheduling, preventive and predictive maintenance, and defect elimination (DE).

-Somehow, these results are not widely known in industry—to our detriment—but worse, the table above is often misunderstood and therefore dismissed as incorrect.
+Somehow, these results are not widely known in the industry—to our detriment—but worse, the table above is often misunderstood and therefore dismissed as incorrect.

 The biggest finding from the research was the impact of defect elimination, which in essence is making sure you fix forever, rather than forever fixing’.

 So when something fails, you make sure it does not reoccur, and over time you reduce the number of failures and increase your uptime.

 What may be surprising is the big impact defect elimination has on overall uptime.
 This tells us that our plants are full of (hidden) defects that result in failures.